 Jameson Distillery in Midleton opens at 10 am and closes at 6 pm all through the year.

-In winter, only one Behind The Scenes tour happens daily – at 3 pm.
+In winter, the only Behind The Scenes tour of the day is scheduled at 3 pm.

 The Jameson Whiskey Experience is a 75-minute educational and cultural experience at Jameson Distillery, Midleton.

 A Jameson Ambassador is with you all through the guided tour, which starts with an audiovisual presentation about the brand’s history.

 You then walk through the original distillery, and at the Jameson Bar, you indulge in a three-part comparison whiskey tasting where you sample Jameson against Scotch and American whiskeys.